What is an excluded driver on a car insurance policy?

-If a family member will no longer drive any of the vehicles on your policy and they’re permanently moving out of your home, you can remove them from your policy.
 Note that "removing a driver" and "excluding a driver" are two different things.
-After you remove a driver, their name will be taken off your policy.
+After you remove a driver from a car insurance policy, their name will be taken off your policy.

 How do I exclude a driver from my car insurance policy?

-To exclude a driver from your insurance policy, contact your auto insurance company and fill out and sign a driver exclusion form.
+To exclude a driver from your insurance policy, contact your auto insurance company.
+You may have to fill out and sign a driver exclusion form.
 However, be aware that the rules for excluding drivers vary by insurer, and not all states allow for excluded drivers.

 Some states specifically don't allow named driver exclusions at all.
 Other states may allow excluded drivers but require them to have their own auto insurance before they can be excluded from your policy.
 And other states may place restrictions on which drivers or which coverages can be excluded.
 Be sure to check with your insurer.
 Learn more about state car insurance requirements.